Police: California officer killed by gang member

 The fallen officer was identified as Keith W. Boyer, a 27-year veteran of the Whittier Police Department.
 A second Whittier officer who responded to the accident was wounded, according to Lt.
 John Corina of the Los Angeles County Sheriff's Department.

-CNN affiliate KABC identified that officer as Patrick Hazel.
+CNN affiliate KABC identified that officer as Patrick Hazel, a member of the force for three years.
 He was in stable condition at a hospital, police said.

 The unidentified suspect was injured in an exchange of gunfire.
 He was in intensive care, police said.